Course overview

 Workload

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, practicals and online interaction.
+This could include lectures, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 Work experience

 Work-integrated learning is incorporated within this course, allowing students the opportunity to engage with industry and complete a range of authentic tasks.
 A core unit at third-year level, based on inter-professional learning (IPL), provides students the opportunity to draw together their cross-disciplinary learning to demonstrate the knowledge and the skills they have acquired throughout the course and apply them to real-world issues.
-HSH324 Integrated Learning for Practice, involves interdisciplinary teams working to develop responses to real-world problems for presentation to a professional audience.

-Students have the option to complete a 120 hour field education placement unit (HSH303 Health Practicum) that provides you with an opportunity to transfer your knowledge and skills to a practical setting, where you can further your learning through realistic field experience.
+Students have the option to complete a 120 hour field education placement unit HSH303 Health Practicum that provides you with an opportunity to transfer your knowledge and skills to a practical setting, where you can further your learning through realistic field experience.
 This placement enables you to consolidate your skills under the supervision of qualified practitioners, which assists you to be work-ready after graduation.

-Units 3 and 4: a study score of at least 30 in English EAL (English as an additional language) or at least 25 in English other than EAL.
+- Units 3 and 4: a study score of at least 30 in English EAL (English as an Additional Language) or at least 25 in English other than EAL

 ATAR